injeti-manohar/openshift-deployment-guide/src/main/paradox/index.md

-# Deploying Lightbend applications to OpenShift
+# Deploying Lightbend applications to Kubernetes

-This guide describes how to deploy Lagom applications to OpenShift.
+This guide describes how to deploy Lagom applications to Kubernetes.
 In future, we hope to expand the scope of this guide to include Akka and Play applications, in the meantime, much of this guide will be applicable to Akka and Play, but will need to be adapted.

-It is intended to be used by people who have a cursory understanding of OpenShift or Kubernetes - you should know what Kubernetes and OpenShift are, have a basic understanding of what a pods, services and containers are, and you should have interacted with the `oc` or `kubectl` commands before.
+It is intended to be used by people who have a cursory understanding of  Kubernetes - you should know what Kubernetes is, have a basic understanding of what a pods, services and containers are, and you should have interacted with the `kubectl` command before.
 You are not however expected to be an expert.

-While this guide is targeted at OpenShift, much of it will be applicable to Kubernetes in general.
-Where the guide depends on OpenShift specific features, we will generally mention this.
-Although this guide uses the OpenShift client command, `oc`, in most cases it can be substituted with `kubectl`, since `oc` for the most part provides a superset of commands supported by `kubectl`.

 ## Following this guide